Allanware/allanware.github.io/content/posts/APAD/5/index.md

 ## Design guidelines
 - Position estimation biases were smaller and judgments were more precise for bars compared to lines => in the absence of other constraints, use bars.
 - Designers seeking the confidence of avoid- ing perceptual pull effects could avoid plotting two series in the same display.

+## My takeaways
+1. Context and recent history are the two key dimensions that induce biases.
+2. The experiments (including the pilot) are built up nicely: logically coherent and make it easy for analysis.
+3. The perceptual pull phenomenon is interesting both in and of itself and in its correspondence to the anchoring effect.
+4. The paper does not delve into why the biases it identifies happen, leaving room for future works.
+5. The potential biase induced by response probe and small sample size may be the reason why there is conflicting result from other papers.
+For example: [Perception of bar graphs - A biased impression?](https://doi.org/10.1016/j.chb.2016.01.036) concludes from experiments that people tend to *underestimate* the average of a set of bars.